 How To Make Garlic Red Mashed Potatoes

-Once the red potatoes are done cooking.
-Combine potatoes with butter, milk, sour cream, salt, and pepper.
+- Combine potatoes with butter, milk, sour cream, parmesan cheese, garlic salt, and pepper.
 Mash together until smooth and creamy.
-I like to use my Kitchenaid mixer and mix them on low.
+I like to use my Kitchen-Aid mixer and mix them on low.
 You can also use a potato masher or hand mixer.
-Once the garlic mashed potatoes are mixed to your liking your can garnish with parsley, cheddar cheese or freshly grated parmesan cheese.

 Garlic Mashed Red Potatoes

 - 2 lbs small red potatoes (quartered)